 Corrosion & Aging

 As your plumbing system ages, pipes may corrode or deteriorate, leading to various issues, including noise.
 Corroded or damaged pipes can develop leaks or produce a creaking or groaning sound as water flows through them.
-If your plumbing system is old, it may be time to consider a comprehensive inspection and potential pipe replacement to address these issues.

 Sediment Buildup

 Sediment buildup in your water heater can also lead to noisy pipes.
 As water heaters heat water, sediment from the water supply can settle at the bottom of the tank.
 This sediment can trap heat, causing the water to boil and create bubbles.
-When these bubbles rise, they can produce a popping or rumbling sound that travels through your plumbing system.

 Hiring a plumber to flush and maintain your water heater can help prevent sediment buildup.